Lifestyle News | 5 Hacks to Stay Fit While Fasting During the Month of Ramadan | LatestLY

-New Delhi [India], April 9 (ANI): The holy month of Ramadan will soon be commencing with a spiritual zeal spread across the whole nation.
+New Delhi [India], April 13 (ANI): The holy month of Ramadan commences today with a spiritual zeal spread across the whole nation.
 Though it's the time of giving and staying humble in prayer, sometimes fasting during the holy month can take a toll on one's body.

 One may struggle during the initial phase of fasting before the body gets used to the daily routine.
 With all the changes to the eating and sleeping habits combined with the searing outdoor heat, staying fit during Ramadan in summer can prove to be a task, and even harder for those who adhere to the month-long fast.